hcankit/recommendation_system/README.md

 I have build at three ML models and analyse the performance of each of these models and choose the best model.

-Logistic regression
+Logistic regression,
-Random forest
+Random forest,
 XGBoost
-Out of these three models,

-I select logistic classification model based on its performance.
+Out of these three models,I select logistic classification model based on its performance.

 Building a recommendation system There are following types of recommendation systems.